roughsoft/Gobang-2/README.md

   A Gobang game written in C++.<br/>
   It runs in the Command Mode but still supports Mouse clicks because I wrote some codes about the Windows API and hook functions.<br/>
   This game includes a very high AI.
-It wons the 8th place in the [campus competition](http://www.botzone.org/RATE/resultview?contestid=115), which is the best result for 1-st year students.<br/>
+It won the 8th place in the [campus competition](http://www.botzone.org/RATE/resultview?contestid=115), which is the best result for 1-st year students.<br/>

 - In the Gobang with GUI directory: